 Boaters based on the south shore of Cape Cod, or those who trailer their vessels to the South Cape area, have it pretty good.
 After all, few places offer such ready access a variety of fun, exciting places to visit by water—many in the same day!

-“What we have here [on the South Cape] is special,” states Tim Leedham, president of Bosun’s Marine of Mashpee and East Falmouth, and a longtime boater.
-“I’ve taken people from other parts of the country out on daytrips where we’ve hit 3 or 4 different harbors in the same day, each with a completely unique character, and they can’t believe it.
-They tell me that in their part of the world, people would be lucky to have one or 2 spots to visit in a day.
+“What we have here is special,” states Tim Leedham, president of Bosun’s Marine of Mashpee and East Falmouth, and a longtime boater.
+“I’ve taken people from other parts of the country out on daytrips where we’ve hit three or four different harbors in the same day, each with a completely unique character, and they can’t believe it.
+They tell me that in their part of the world, people would be lucky to have one or two spots to visit in a day.
 We’re really blessed by the variety on the South Cape.”

 On that note, here are 16 great day trip or weekend destinations worth checking out this summer, all of them accessible from South Cape ports.